 The 100 Club was set up to provide regular funds for the purchase of Aquaboxes.
 These are water treatment boxes which also contain essential survival items.
-Each box can treat 18000 litres of water to give a family the most important requirement after a disaster.
+Each box can treat 18000 litres of water to give a family or a community the most important requirement after a disaster.
 Disease from untreated water can often cause more death and illness than the original disaster.

 Whenever there is a major disaster, such as the recent typhoon in the Philippines or the Tongan tsunami, Aquaboxes are dispatched quickly.
 Because stocks of Aquaboxes and Shelter boxes are always kept ready for dispatch, these are often the first items that reach families in desperate need after a major disaster.
-Recently boxes have been sent to, for example, Yemen, Cameroon, Nepal and the Philippines – always supervised by local Rotary or charity partners.
+Distribution is overseen by local rotary and charity partners.

 To join the 100 club, contact organiser Paul Smith 100Club@reephamrotary.org.uk.
 Each ticket costs £2.
 Four winning tickets are drawn each month.
 All funds go to Aquabox which is run entirely by volunteers.
 See more at www.aquabox.org.